day1forever/ratelimiter/ratelimiterservice/README.md

 ## How to run

-Run run.sh to run service locally, or have it invoked inside docker in production environment
+Run run.sh to run service locally, or have it invoked inside docker in production environment if there is no config specified, it will use default config(assuming running locally)
 ```bash
 ./run.sh
 ```